Groosham Grange: Plot

 David Eliot is a 12-year-old boy who’s arrived home for the Christmas holidays.
 He has just been expelled from Beton College (a parody of Eton College) and nervously tells his parents the bad news.
 Upon hearing the news, his father reacts rather badly, forcing David to take refuge in his room to avoid the commotion.
 The next morning, a letter is delivered to the Eliot household that offers David a place at a mysterious new school that’s bizarrely described having an emphasis on discipline in nearly the exact same way that David’s father was just telling his wife.

 After David’s father makes all the necessary arrangements.
 David is then sent to this new boarding school called Groosham Grange immediately via a train that very same day, despite the fact that it is during the period when schools are closed for the Christmas holidays.
 On the train, he befriends a boy called Jeffrey and a girl named Jill Green, who are both in the same odd situation as him.
 Jeffrey was expelled for being caught smoking behind the cricket locker rooms (the misunderstanding being that he was set on fire, not that he was smoking cigarettes).
-The letter Jeffrey’s parents received describes Groosham Grange as the perfect college for their son, but this time around it is explains that the school is akin to a military training camp.
+The letter Jeffrey’s parents received describes Groosham Grange as the perfect college for their son, but this time around it is explained that the school is akin to a military training camp.
 Meanwhile, Jill had just run away from her old boarding school, and her parents also received a letter praising the school's merits and describing it as a chic college for young girls.